hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/1-Essential-Tools/5-hard link.md

-the inode of each file remembers where each piece of a file stored in the disk
+the inode of each file remembers where each piece of a file is stored in the disk

 and also tracks of metadata such as Permissions, Access Time

-a file points to the inode, and an inode points to the all blocks of data on the disk
+a file points to the inode, and an inode points to all blocks of data on the disk

 pictures/dog.jpg      -->       Inode: 108178360      -->       blocks of data on the disk

-if one of the hard links deletes, the file still remains, it will be deleted when all of the hard links is removed
+if one of the hard links deletes, the file still remains, it will be deleted when all of the hard links are removed

 ```bash